osb-plan/Net-Application-Tester/README.md

 DEPENDENCIES

+apt-get install libxml2
-libxml2, if it doesn't work create the symbolic link in /usr/lib/x86_64-linux-gnu folder, and then pthread.
+If it doesn't work create the symbolic link in /usr/lib/x86_64-linux-gnu folder.
+The other dependencie is libpthread.

 USAGE